Ensured Energy: How a Serious Game can Reach and Engage Diverse Societal Groups in Swiss Energy Transition: Conclusions

-The data collected in-game that records decisions relating to energy conversion technology, nuclear power decommissioning and political policy will be further analysed.
-Future work will systematically analyse whether playing the game leads to changes in individual or collective perceptions related to the energy transition.
-In other words, these additional analyses will provide additional insights as to whether developing a serious game is worthwhile for social science research and knowledge transfer purposes.
-Moreover, the model that provides the foundation for the game can be used independently and will be used to generate data for studies elsewhere in the consortium.
+A potential of the game that has not been exploited yet is the analysis of data collected in-game that records decisions relating to energy conversion technology, nuclear power decommissioning and political policy will be further analysed.
+For this, more players need to play the game to make this information a rich source for future analyses.
+Moreover, the model that provides the foundation for the game can be used independently and will be used to generate data for further studies.

-The game has attracted interest from those organising events such as workshops and exhibitions as well as by educators for use in the classroom.
-It has also been used as part of the communication and publicity strategy of the consortium as a whole and is publicly available on its official website \url{www.sweet-sure.ch/game}. \textit{Ensured Energy} has been entered for the Swiss Game Developers Association (SGDA) Swiss Game Awards\footnote{\url{https://www.sgda.ch/swiss-game-awards/}}, a national competition for computer game design.
+While our analyses pointed to the limitation in reaching the broader population, a fruitful approach for future dissemination and research activities could be the game's use in the educational sector.
+It can be assumed that students at the secondary II or tertiary level would be a suitable target group for the game.
+Further research could systematically evaluate whether the integration of the game in the classroom could be more effective than targeting the broader population.

+Together, these additional analyses and perspectives will provide further insight as to whether developing a serious game is worthwhile for social science research and knowledge transfer purposes.